ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnInteracted` function at the end of the script.
-This function will be called when the player interacts with the `SHOP_TRIGGER`.
-The function will check to make sure `inTrigger` is true, indicating that the player is inside the `SHOP_TRIGGER` volume.
+The last part of the `if` condition checks to see if the `obj` that has entered the `SHOP_TRIGGER` is the local player.

 ```lua
 obj == localPlayer
 ```

-The last part of the `if` condition checks to see if the `obj` that has entered the `SHOP_TRIGGER` is the local player.

 !!! tip "Client Triggers"
     The listener for a client trigger can fire if another player enters the trigger volume.
 This is because players are replicated to each client.
 Meaning, you have copy of each player in the game on your side that has a collision capsule.
 To prevent this, check that the obj in the trigger volume matches the local player.

 #### Create OnExitTrigger Function

+This function will check if the local player has exited the `SHOP_TRIGGER` volume and close the shop UI.
+The `inTrigger` variable is set to false so that the interaction label is turned off.

 ```lua
 local function OnExitTrigger(trigger, obj)